cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 # Infrastructure as Code

-Cloudcamp is based on _Amazon Cloud Development Kit (CDK), a declarative way of building infrastructure_.
+CloudCamp is based on _Amazon Cloud Development Kit (CDK), a declarative way of building infrastructure_.
 This means that instead of imperatively creating and updating resources, we define a model of what our infrastructure should look like.
 CDK then takes care of making the necessary changes to accomplish our